 JSON functions

-JSON functions allow you to create, manage, and search for JSON values.
+JSON functions are used to create, operate on, and search for JSON values.

 XML functions

-XML functions help you efficiently query, update, and search XML documents.
+XML functions are used to efficiently query, update, and search for XML documents.

 Aggregate functions

 Aggregate functions perform calculations on a set of values and return a single value.
-Aggregate functions ignore NULLs.
-Aggregate functions are often used together with the GROUP BY clause of the SELECT statement.
+Aggregate functions ignore null values.
+Aggregate functions are often used with the GROUP BY clause of a SELECT statement.

 Analytic functions

-Analytic functions, also known as window functions in some databases, are similar to aggregate functions in that the computation is always based on a set of rows.
-The difference is that an aggregate function returns only one row per group, while an analytic function can return multiple rows per group, and each row in the group is the result of the window-based logical computation.
-Analytic functions can significantly optimize queries that require self joins.
+Analytic functions (also called window functions in some databases) are similar to aggregate functions.
+Both types of functions perform calculations based on a set of rows.
+However, an aggregate function returns only one row for a set, whereas an analytic function can return multiple rows for a set.
+Each row in the set is based on the logical calculation of the window.
+Analytic functions can significantly optimize queries that require self-joins.